Configuration & Getting Started

 Example Workflows

-This guide provides example workflows for using PromptLoc MT in different scenarios.
+This guide provides example workflows for using PromptLoc in different scenarios.
 While many other use cases are possible, these examples cover the most common tasks.

 1. Translation